 That's right.

-That good educational system would bring out those God-given gifts.
+And a good educational system would bring out those God-given gifts.

-And we're we're unfortunately we're hurting our children.
+And unfortunately, we're hurting our children.

 It is a disgrace.